 Cotswold food & drink gifts

 Costello + Hellerstein’s silky chocolate truffles are a major upgrade on the usual box of Milk Tray.
 Handmade in the Cotswolds by pastry chef Ori Hellerstein, they’ve won multiple Great Taste Awards.
-Their Selection Box (£19.95) features four of their favourite flavours – sea salt caramel, raspberry and coconut, hazelnut praline, and dark chocolate orange.
+Their Noel Selection (£19.95) features four of their favourite flavours – sea salt caramel, ruby chocolate ganache, rhubarb and milk chocolate, and dark chocolate orange.

-A bottle of Baileys is an old favourite, but Cotswolds Distillery have created their own take on it with the Cotswolds Cream Liqueur (£24.95), which combines their unaged whisky with fresh Irish cream.
-It’s rich and creamy with malt, vanilla and butterscotch flavours – serve it over ice, pour it over ice cream or use it to add a kick to a hot chocolate.
+A bottle of Baileys is a festive favourite, but the Cotswolds Distillery have developed their own take on it with the Cotswolds Cream Liqueur* (£24.99), which combines their unaged whisky with fresh Irish cream.
+It’s rich, creamy and packed with malt, vanilla and butterscotch flavours – serve it over ice, pour it over ice cream or use it to add a kick to a hot chocolate.

 Ross & Ross create Cotswold gift boxes for foodies, using produce from local suppliers.
-They’re best known for their bacon and salmon DIY curing kits, but they also do a fantastic roast dinner box (£22) to upgrade a Sunday roast, featuring roast potato oil, roast chicken rub, roast dinner dust and pigs in blankets dust, and there’s also a veggie version available.
+They’re best known for their bacon and salmon DIY curing kits, but they also do a fantastic British roast dinner kit* (£23) to upgrade a Sunday roast, featuring roast potato oil, roast chicken rub, roast dinner dust and pigs in blankets dust, and there’s also a veggie version available.

 Whittal’s was set up by chef Beccy Whittal, who makes melt-in-the-middle brownie bombs and creamy fudge using local ingredients, including Gloucestershire butter and Herefordshire cream.
-There is a range of different seasonal flavours so you can create a bespoke pick and mix box (£15.95) or their single-flavour fudge bags (£3.50) make great mini gifts.
+There is a range of different seasonal flavours which you can use to create a bespoke pick and mix box (£15.95) or their single-flavour fudge bags (£3.50) make great mini gifts.

 Cotswold home gifts

 Cotswold Candle Company is inspired by the scents of the Cotswolds countryside, handmade using lower carbon emission soy and mineral waxes.
-Light their Bluebell candle (£24) and breathe in and you’ll feel like you’re taking a spring walk through a bluebell wood.
+Light their Christmas tree candle (£24) and breathe in and you’ll feel like you’re taking a wintery walk through a pine forest.
 They also have a range of classic scent candles as well as reed diffusers and room sprays.

 Thea’s Room in Cheltenham creates colourful block print lampshades, cushions and other fabric gifts with an eco-friendly ethos, using fair trade cotton or reclaimed fabrics which would normally go to landfill.
-Their customisable make up and wash bags (£12) make great gifts.
+Their printed bread bags (£16), aprons and cushions make great gifts.

 For a low-impact gift, Eco Able sell sustainable products made by small businesses, and donate a portion of their profits to the Gloucestershire Wildlife Trust.
-They have everything you need for an eco-friendly lifestyle, including products for the home, garden and a range of new baby gifts.
-And No-ThirtySix make reusable cotton face pads as an alternative to cotton wool pads or wipes, which are made from pretty cotton fabrics and come in a drawstring bag (£12.99).
+They have everything you need for an eco-friendly lifestyle, with a selection of products for the home and garden as well as a range of baby gifts including organic muslins with Scandi-style prints (£18) and cotton wipes.

 Cotswold clothes & accessories gifts

 Wild Like Her in Tetbury was founded by Cathryn, who wanted to produce fun, colourful and ethically produced clothing that celebrates women’s awesomeness.
-There’s a mix of t-shirts, jumper and hoodies – including this pink and leopard print ‘Love’ design (£49).
-Or you can ‘make it your way’ by combining your own choice of clothing, colours and designs.
+There’s a mix of t-shirts, jumper and hoodies – including this pink and leopard print ‘Love’ design (£52).
+Or you can ‘make it your way’ and create something unique by combining your choice of colour and design.

 Craftsman Kingsley Leather makes beautiful handmade leather gifts from his studio in Cheltenham which are built to last.
 His online shop has a range of belts, wallets, cardholders, keychains and personalised initial cufflinks (£50), made using antique leather.